da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

 ### Synchronizing Service

 For all objects, which aren't successfully copied by the gridFacade an independent synchronzing service tries to fulfill the needed copies.
-The Synchronizing service works permanently on time based schedule in IRODs, bt it needs to be started once.
-It tries to copy ("federate") your stored AIP like a "cron" daemon, which
+The Synchronizing service works permanently on time based schedule, started by system's CRON.
+It tries to copy ("federate") your stored AIP, which

 Start the Synchronizing service, which could be found ([here](https://github.com/da-nrw/DNSCore/blob/master/ContentBroker/src/main/rules/irodsFederatedGridFacade/synchronize.r))